 Many people who have nodules or cords may never develop a contracture, but some will.

 In those patients after some time, usually months or years the cords may start to cause a contracture.

 After a while (normally months to years) the affected finger(s) may not straighten completely anymore (it becomes impossible to lay the hand flat on a table), and in the worst affected cases the finger(s) start to bend into the palm of the hand.

 In order to monitor how fast your Dupuytren’s is changing, there are a few simple ways to keep track.
-The Dupuytren Research Group have a webpage where you can log the amount of contracture in each finger, and by doing that regularly (eg every few months) you know if anything is changing (called ‘Predictomat’).
+The Dupuytren Research Group have a webpage with several options to follow the progress of any contracture you may have, and by doing that regularly (eg every few months) you know if anything is changing.
 Another way is by using white paper sheets and washable children’s paint, lightly cover your affected palm and the fingers of that hand and gently press on the paper, then let the impression dry.
 Keep the paper, do this every few months and you can tell if anything has changed.